bitquery/graphql-docs/docs/graphql-ide/query-builder.md

 1. Select Blockchain: Choose the blockchain network you intend to query, such as Ethereum, Bitcoin, or others of your preference.

 2. Network Selection: Select specific network from the available options.
-This could be the `ethereum`, `bsc`, or various other mainnets and testnets.
+This could be the `ethereum`, `bsc`, or various other mainnets.

 3. Schema Exploration: Dive into the schema provided, showcasing an array of fields such as `address`, `block`, and `transaction`.
 Each field offers unique data points.